-&lt;sup>138 There would be three arbitrators, one chosen by the lawyers, one by the companies, and one jointly.
+&lt;sup>139 There would be three arbitrators, one chosen by the lawyers, one by the companies, and one jointly.
 Smokers, who would pay most of the costs, would have no say.

-&lt;sup>139 See: "Tobacco Firms Quiet on Fees to Be Paid To Plaintiffs Lawyers Under Settlement" by Milo Geyelin, The Wall Street Journal, December 15, 1997, p.
+&lt;sup>140 See: "Tobacco Firms Quiet on Fees to Be Paid To Plaintiffs Lawyers Under Settlement" by Milo Geyelin, The Wall Street Journal, December 15, 1997, p.
 B16.

-&lt;sup>140 "Written Testimony Before the Subcommittee on Courts and Intellectual Property, Committee of the Judiciary, U.S. House of Representatives, Oversight Hearing on Attorneys Fees and the Proposed Global Tobacco Settlement", available at www.mit.edu/people/jeffrey.
+&lt;sup>141 "Written Testimony Before the Subcommittee on Courts and Intellectual Property, Committee of the Judiciary, U.S. House of Representatives, Oversight Hearing on Attorneys Fees and the Proposed Global Tobacco Settlement", available at www.mit.edu/people/jeffrey.

-&lt;sup>141 In Texas a 15 percent contingency fee for the lawyers, projected to be about \$90 million a year forever adjusted for inflation, has been ruled "reasonable" by Judge David Folsom.
+&lt;sup>142 In Texas a 15 percent contingency fee for the lawyers, projected to be about \$90 million a year forever adjusted for inflation, has been ruled "reasonable" by Judge David Folsom.
 One calculation indicated that these fees come to as much as \$92,000 per hour.
 (These fees mean that if the Texas settlement holds, every pack sold anywhere in the U.S. will include a 3/8 cent tax for select members of the Texas plaintiffs' bar.)
 In Minnesota, attorney general Hubert Humphrey has already defended a proposal to award plaintiffs' attorneys \$469 million over five years.
 Although this fee was widely reported as 7 percent, the lawyers would be paid over five years while the state would be paid over 25 years.
 Discounting payments at 10 percent, the lawyers' fee was closer to 17 percent.
 In both cases the amounts were effectively financed by raising the national excise tax.
 See "Tobacco War's New Front: Lawyers Fight for Big Fees" by Barry Meier and Jill Abramson, The New York Times, June 9, 1998, p.1.

-&lt;sup>142 Assumes a tax rate of \$1.10 per pack, Harris's estimates of lawyers' fees of 6.65 to 7.14 cents per dollar, and Harris's estimates of the present value based on the Resolution's taxes.
+Assumes a tax rate of \$1.10 per pack, Harris's estimates of lawyers' fees of 6.65 to 7.14 cents per dollar, and Harris's estimates of the present value based on the Resolution's taxes.
 Also assumes that firms would have chosen to divide fee payments by future market shares, effectively turning them into a national excise tax.
-The estimate of 470 lawyers comes from \$50 Million Men: "Tobacco Lawyers Become Sultans" by Paul A.